areiased/20cafesforum/README.md

 As a good practice, nothing is ever deleted from the database, only "deactivated".
 I've made a system where every user, post, comment or even category has an active status of 1 or 0.
 1 is the default state.
 Deleting something only switches it to 0, does not delete it.

 **The `vendor/laravel/ui/auth-backend` folder was included because it is NEEDED.**
-* I changed the backend to allow for user disabling/banning by admins
+* I changed the Laravel Auth backend to allow for user disabling/banning by Forum Admins

 The programs used where VSCode for coding, Laravel as the framework with some extensions, and MAMP (like XAMPP for Mac) as the local MySQL server.
 MySQL Workbench as used to make some EER Diagrams to help build up the database relationships.